The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Methods, pipelines

-where $B_c$ parameterizes the amplitude of the spatial variations in the spectral index of component $c$, and $\gamma_c$ is their power spectrum slope (see \cite{2021JCAP...05..047A} for further details).
-We will refer to results using this method as ``$C_\ell$-moments'', or ``A + moments''.
-The priors in the shared parameter space are the same as in $C_\ell$-fiducial, and Table~\ref{tab:priors_pipeline_a} lists the priors on its additional $4$ parameters.
+The main drawback of power-spectrum-based pipelines in their simplest incarnation, is their inability to account for spatial variation in the foreground spectra.
+If ignored, this spatial variation can lead to biases at the level of $r\sim O(10^{-3})$, which are significant for the SO target.
+At the power spectrum level, spatially-varying SEDs give rise to frequency decorrelation, which can be included in the model.
+In this work, we show results for an extended model that uses the moment-based We refer to results using this method as ``$C_\ell$-moments'', or ``A + moments''.
+The priors in the shared parameter space are the same as for $C_\ell$-fiducial.
+Table~\ref{tab:priors_pipeline_a} lists the priors on its additional four parameters.
 For both methods, we sample posteriors using the \texttt{emcee} code \citep{2013PASP..125..306F}.
-Note that we assume a top-hat prior on $r$ in the range $[-0.1,\, 0.1]$ instead of imposing $r>0$.
+It should be noted that we assume a top-hat prior on $r$ in the range $[-0.1,\, 0.1]$ instead of imposing $r>0$.
 The reason is that we would like to remain sensitive to potential negative biases on $r$.
-While negative $r$ values do not make sense physically, they may result from e.g. volume effects caused by choosing specific priors on other parameters that we have marginalized over.
+While negative $r$ values do not make sense physically, they may result from volume effects caused by choosing specific priors on other parameters that we marginalize over.
 Opening the prior on $r$ to negative values allows us to monitor these unwanted effects, offering a simple robustness check.
-On real data, this will be replaced by a positivity prior $r>0$, but only after ensuring that our specific prior choices on the other parameters do not bias $r$, which is the focus of a future work.
+On real data, this will be replaced by a positivity prior $r>0$, but only after ensuring that our specific prior choices on the other parameters do not bias $r$, which is the focus of future work.